efogtech/endgame-trackball/README.md

 7. Ball Transfer Units (BTU) or static bearings (hot swap with an adapter)
 8. Up to 1500 mAh (102550 size) battery with 3 pin 1.0 mm connector
 9. Fast charging (up to 15W) with QC and PD support
-10. Backlight (white), underglow (RGB)
-11. Vibration motor for feedback
+10. RGB underglow and vibration motor for feedback

 ## Demo (more in [gallery](./GALLERY.md))